-Revision surgery is nearly as popular as primary breast augmentation.
-As discussed in the breast augmentation section, maintenance-involving breast implant revision surgery after breast enhancement is very common.
-When a woman chooses to improve the appearance of her breasts with breast implants, she is also assuming a lifelong endeavor to sustain the quality of her enhanced breast profile.
+As discussed on our breast augmentation page, maintenance involving implants after breast enhancement is very common.
+When a woman chooses to improve the appearance of her breasts with implants, she is also assuming a lifelong endeavor to sustain the quality of her enhanced breast profile.

-If you take 100 women with breast augmentation and follow them for thirty or forty years, you will find that the majority of these women will have had one or more additional surgeries on their breasts.
-Therefore, it is highly likely that augmentation mammoplasty patients will need a breast implant revision surgery during their lifetime.
-Dr. Miguel Delgado performs Breast Revision surgeries at the Marin Cosmetic Surgery Center.
+If you take 100 women who have received a breast augmentation and follow them for thirty or forty years, you will find that the majority of these women will have had one or more additional surgeries on their breasts.
+Therefore, it is highly likely that breast augmentation patients will need implant revision surgery during their lifetime.

 VISIT OUR BREAST IMPLANT REVISION MICROSITE FOR MORE DETAILS

 - What Is Breast Implant Revision?